khunnaball/khunnaball/content/about.md

 Hi, I'm Kieran Hunnaball 👋.

+I'm a backend developer from the UK and welcome to my site!

+I work mainly with PHP and JS but I am very interesting in languages like Python, Go, Rust etc.

+I also am very interested in Cyber Security and Network Security as well as playing guitar and music theory!

-I'm a backend developer from the UK and welcome to my blog where I talk about all things music, development and anything I'm interested in really!
+Please feel free to check out my blog where I talk about all things music, development and anything I'm interested in really!

-I love anything music and I basically made this blog to just talk about music all the time to people who may care?

 ## Contact